 If you rent your property you may be entitled to housing benefit which may pay all or part of your rent.
 How much you receive will depend on your income.
+If you pay rates you may also be entitled to rate relief.
 If you are buying your home with a mortgage you may be entitled to help with the interest payments through the income support mortgage interest relief scheme (ISMI).